Frequently Asked Questions

 Where can you pick me up if I come by plane or train?

 We will arrange pick-up and drop-off to the Roanoke Regional Airport, the Shenandoah Valley Regional Airport, Charlottesville Airport, the Richmond Airport or the Amtrak train station in Staunton.
 The cost associated each one is listed in “Directions, Travel” under the YOUR STAY tab.

 What do I do if my paintings are too wet to take home?

 If you are painting in oils, it is possible that they are too wet if not traveling by car to take with you.
-You can leave them at the facility and after several weeks we will ship to you – you will be responsible for shipping cost plus $5.00 for packing and handling.
+You can leave them at the facility and after several weeks we will ship to you – you will be responsible for shipping cost plus $10.00 for packaging, packing and handling.

 Everyone is here because they love to make art – so comments and critique from others is just another way of learning how to improve or see your painting in a new way.
 Remember it is not a personal attack and something to be feared, but rather a valuable part of the experience.
 You will be amazed at how each artist supports each other.
 Our goal is that you actually look forward to this part – feedback can be a valuable experience.